Well, when it all starts happening, it happens really quickly.

 I was told by the presenter and BBC staff, friends and customers who had heard it, that I was a natural, and came across really well.
 Nobody could see my red face, the sweat, or the shaking though so I was ok with it.

 Filming was fun.
-My work was featured in detail, I was interviewed, did a piece to camera, and then went for a swim with the reporter, who was also game for getting her kit off on camera (I swim skins whenever possible).
+My work was featured in detail, I was interviewed, did a piece to camera, and then went for a swim with the reporter, who was also game for getting her kit off on camera.
 I was a little worried how it was going to turn out though because there were only a couple of times where we had to take the shot more than once, but it was wonderful – they are so professional.

-To date my work at the gallery is selling really quickly, and I've also had a few orders on the back of my performances, but I have to be honest and say, for me it's not about the money, but the recognition for my artwork and spreading the word that this swimming malarkey makes positive things happen!
+The exhibition went really well and my work sold really quickly.
+I've also had a few orders on the back of my performances, but I have to be honest and say, for me it's not about the money, but the recognition for my artwork and spreading the word that this swimming malarkey makes positive things happen!

 And this is just the beginning… watch this space!